 Hearing Aid Types

-Hearing aids are available in a range of shapes and sizes to suit individual needs and hearing losses.
+There are a huge range of hearing aid types, shapes and sizes available to suit individual needs and hearing losses.
 Below we list the different hearing aid types Hearservice can help you with:

-- The behind-the ear hearing aid can be successfully fitted to a very wide range of hearing losses.
-It consists of an ear mould that fits into the ear and is connected to a small plastic casing containing the electronic components.
-The casing sits behind the ear.
+- Behind-the-ear (BTE) hearing aid: suited to a very wide range of hearing losses.
+Consisting of an ear mould that fits into the ear and is connected to a small plastic casing containing the electronic components which sits behind the ear.

-- The in-the-ear hearing aid consists of an acrylic shell that contains all the electronic components.
+- In-the-ear hearing aid: an acrylic shell that contains all electronic components.
 It sits in the outer ear and ear canal.

-- The in-the-canal hearing aid is a smaller version of the in-the-ear hearing aid.
+- In-the-canal hearing aid: a smaller version of the in-the-ear hearing aid.
 This aid sits in the ear canal and extends partly into the outer ear.

-- The completely-in-the-canal hearing aid sits completely and deeply in the ear canal and once in place, is only just visible when viewed from side-on.
+- Completely in-the-canal hearing aid: sits completely and deeply in the ear canal and once in place, is only just visible when viewed from side-on.
 As it is smaller, it cannot accommodate some of the features available in the bigger aids such as a volume control.
 It usually has a little line attached for ease of removal.

-- The CROS hearing aid can be helpful if you have poorer hearing in one ear.
+- CROS hearing aid: can be helpful if you have poorer hearing in one ear.
 It consists of a microphone worn on the poorer hearing ear, which picks up sound and feeds it to a hearing aid worn on the better hearing ear.

-- The bone conduction hearing aid transfers sound into the ear via a vibrating device worn on the bone behind the ear.
+- Bone conduction hearing aid: transfers sound into the ear via a vibrating device worn on the bone behind the ear.
 The vibrating device is usually held in place with a headband.
 This can be useful for those with chronically discharging ears or malformation of the ear canal.